I did core exercises at home every day for 2 weeks - and they did more than make my abs stronger

 Continuing its reputation as a must-do exercise, a 2023 study found that isometric (static) exercises such as plank, are among the best ways to lower blood pressure.

-Researchers from Canterbury Christ Church and Leicester universities analysed the results of 270 clinical trials involving almost 16,000 participants, on how particular forms of exercise affect resting blood pressure.
+Researchers from Canterbury Christ Church and Leicester universities analysed the results of 270 clinical trials involving almost 16,000 participants, looking at how particular forms of exercise affect resting blood pressure.
 They discovered that exercises, where tension is held within the muscles without moving, such as planks and wall sits, were almost twice as effective as aerobic exercises and HIIT workouts at reducing blood pressure.

 3. Core exercises can reduce back pain